Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 John 1:46 “Nazareth!
 Can anything good come from there?”

-“Nazareth!
-You’re kidding, right?
-Nothing good comes from Nazareth.”
-Why did Nathanael respond this way?
-Nathanael wasn’t being disrespectful to Nazareth.
-He was being scriptural and he was correct.
 Nazareth is not mentioned in the Old Testament, so there can’t be anything good coming from there connecting Nazareth with the Messiah.
-He responded that way because he knew his Bible and Nazareth were not how he had it figured out.
-It’d be like telling some of you antichrist has already come.
+He responded that way because he knew his Scriptures, and Nazareth was not how he had it figured out.
+It’d be like telling some of you that Antichrist has already come.
 Nathanael had good reason to be a skeptic and ask that question.
-If people knew their Bible a lot more “good questions” would be asked.
+Many more “good questions” would be asked if people knew their Bible.

 The prophet Micah wrote the Messiah would come from Bethlehem.